Order The Decimals From Least To Greatest

 Understanding Decimals

 Decimals represent numbers that are not whole numbers.
 They consist of a whole number part, a decimal point, and a fractional part.
-For example, in the decimal 3.14, "3" is the whole number part, "." is the decimal point, and "14" is the fractional part.
+Here's one way to look at it: in the decimal 3.14, "3" is the whole number part, "." is the decimal point, and "14" is the fractional part.
 Each digit to the right of the decimal point represents a fraction with a denominator that is a power of 10.

 Understanding place value is crucial when comparing and ordering decimals.
 Each position to the right of the decimal point has a specific value, and this value decreases as you move further away from the decimal point.